Luca de la Torre: Celta de Vigo

 On July 7, 2022, de la Torre signed a four-year deal with Celta de Vigo of La Liga.
 He was the second player of American nationality to play for the club, after Italy international Giuseppe Rossi.
 He made his debut on August 20 in a 4–1 home loss to Real Madrid, playing the final three minutes in place of Renato Tapia.

-Having only made brief substitute appearances under manager Eduardo Coudet, de la Torre took more part in the team when Carlos Carvalhal arrived.
+Having only made brief substitute appearances under manager Eduardo Coudet, de la Torre played a larger role in the team after Carlos Carvalhal arrived.
 On December 22, he came off the bench away to Gernika in the second round of the Copa del Rey and scored his first goal within ten minutes to conclude a 3–0 victory.
-In the next round on January 3, 2023, he made his first start, though the team lost 3–1 at fellow top-flight team Espanyol in overtime.
+In the next round on January 3, 2023, he made his first start, though the team lost 3–1 at fellow top-flight team Espanyol in extra time.

+He scored his first La Liga goal, following an assist one minute earlier, against Osasuna on February 4, 2024.

+San Diego FC

+On January 21, 2025, de la Torre signed with San Diego FC through the 2025 MLS season, on loan from Celta de Vigo with an option to purchase.